SS Gari

 SS Bekulan was the third ship of the seven B-class oil tankers.
 She was previously known as Gari.
 She is named after the bekulan, a species of fish found in Brunei and Malaysia.

 Development

-B-class oil tankers were built by CNIM-La Syne, France in 1972 to 1975.
+B-class oil tankers were built by Chantiers de l'Atlantique, France in 1972 to 1975.
 They served Gaz de France for around 14 years, the B-class vessels were acquired and delivered to BST in December 1986.
 Previously referred to as the G-class vessels chartered under Shell Tankers United Kingdom (STUK).
 They continued to provide reliable service to the company and its client especially BLNG.
-Four out of the seven BST vessels are manned by a fully Bruneian crew with the exception of senior management; a feat yet to be achieved but not impossible.
+Four out of the seven BST vessels are crewed by a full Bruneian crew with the exception of senior management; a feat yet to be achieved but not impossible.

 All B-class vessels have an average cargo capacity of 75,000 m3 and are certified with the 'Green Passport' for the safe carriage of all hazardous materials on board.
 All B-class oil tankers were taken out of service in 2011.
 They are all steam powered.